radhofan/Web-Ads-Accessibility/README.md

 > Note as specified earlier, it will give error if resources are not sufficient on the machine.
 <img src="image/README/4.png" alt="Alt text" width="480" height="320">
-7. Once import is done, click `ok` on this pop-up:
+7. Once import is done, click `ok` on this pop-up and start the machine:
 <img src="image/README/5.png" alt="Alt text" width="480" height="320">
 8. If you see this pop-up, then just enter `0000` (four time zero digit) as a code:
 <img src="image/README/6.png" alt="Alt text" width="480" height="320">